silversub/terraform/provider/key-management-service-resources.md

 Create, modify, or delete [{{site.data.keyword.cloud_notm}} Key Protect](/docs/key-protect?topic=key-protect-about) resources.
 This resource can be used for keys in both Key Protect and Hyper Protect Crypto Service (HPCS).
 {: shortdesc}

+Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+{: important}

 ## `ibm_kms_key`
 {: #kms-key}